 The Valentine V1 Gen2 is right up there with the R8 in range, and it is especially impressive when there are obstacles in its way.
 When comparing it side by side with the other top-tier models, the V1 Gen2 went off before its competition when there were trees, hills, or curves in the road blocking the detector from the threat.

 The Escort models trailed a little behind.
 The MAX 360 and 360c lose out to the Uniden R8, R7, and R3 every time, but they still offer ample time to slow down.

 Ease of Use

 The initial setup for these devices can include getting comfortable with the controls, downloading smartphone apps, and physically installing the device in your vehicle.
-Downloading and pairing the Escort devices is a breeze.
+Downloading and pairing the Escort MAX devices is a breeze.
 The app is also very informative, so making changes to the settings is just as easy.
-We did, however, have trouble hearing the alerts at times as the sounds were lost when the cab was particularly noisy.
+We did, however, have trouble hearing the alerts as the sounds were lost when the cab was particularly noisy.

 Once you get used to the controls on the Uniden R7 and R3, they are both straightforward to navigate.
 Both detectors are also very audibly clear and easy to understand.
 The R7 has a very large multicolored OLED screen that makes it very visible.
 Unfortunately, the mute button on the side of the R7 can be difficult to reach in a pinch, making muting and manual lockouts a little difficult.